Vineetpandey0/AdStudio/README.md

 - Both assets are encoded and passed as conditioning inputs to the visual model

 ### Stage 3 — Scene Composition
-A conditioned image diffusion model generates the full ad scene — background environment, lighting, depth of field, shadows, and reflections — with the model and product composited in naturally.
+A conditioned image diffusion model (Hugging Face Stable Diffusion) generates the full ad scene — background environment, lighting, depth of field, shadows, and reflections — with the model and product composited in naturally.
 Multiple variants are generated in parallel.

 ### Stage 4 — Copy & Voiceover (Video mode)
 For video output, an LLM generates a short ad script (hook → body → CTA).
 Text-to-speech produces a natural voiceover.
 Captions are auto-timed and styled.
 Background music is selected or generated to match the mood.